 - No fillers (starches or complex carbohydrates)

 - No artificial ingredients (preservatives, colors, or flavors)

 What to look for when choosing healthier fruit roll-ups

 1. Real fruit should be the first ingredient

 Fruit strips and fruit roll-ups should only contain dehydrated fruit.
-Fruit is a healthy, naturally sweet snack that, when consumed in its whole form, is nutrient dense and part of a healthy diet.
+Whole fruit is a nutrient dense and naturally sweet snack.